scarioscia/scarioscia.github.io/_posts/2024-01-07-command-line-SLiM.md

 As you can see, `trialNumber` is not yet defined in our simulation.
 Instead, we'll pass that variable via the command line by typing: `slim -d trialNumber=19 scratch.slim`.

 Let's break that statement down.
-First, `slim` is the command used to run the SLiM program; it's the executable that starts the simulation.
-The `-d` flag means "define" and lets SLiM know you're about to define a variable with a value; in this case we're defining the variable `trialNumber` to be 19.
+- First, `slim` is the command used to run the SLiM program; it's the executable that starts the simulation.
+- The `-d` flag means "define" and lets SLiM know you're about to define a variable with a value; in this case we're defining the variable `trialNumber` to be 19.
 (You can view other possible flags, or "options", by typing `slim -h`, for help, or even just `slim`.)
-Finally, we're writng the name of the SLiM script file we want to execute.
+- Finally, we're writing the name of the SLiM script file we want to execute.

 You can update your script to include other variables that are not defined in your file but are also accepted from the command line; this can include the population model, genetic events, and other simulation details.